 People can inherent Wilson disease if both parents are carriers who don’t have the disease.

 What are the symptoms of Wilson disease?

-- swelling of the liver or spleen
+- swelling of the lower legs, ankles, or feet, called edema

 - problems with speech, swallowing, or physical coordination

 - tremors or uncontrolled movements

 Many people with Wilson disease have Kayser-Fleischer rings, which are greenish, gold, or brownish rings around the edge of the corneas.
 A buildup of copper in the eyes causes Kayser-Fleischer rings.
 A doctor can see these rings during a special eye exam called a slit-lamp exam.

 Among people who have nervous system symptoms of Wilson disease, more than 9 out of 10 have Kayser-Fleischer rings.
 However, among people who have only liver symptoms, 5 or 6 out of 10 have Kayser-Fleischer rings.